Professor, dr.med., Professor

 2200 København N

-Identification of disease genes and dissection of genomic topological associating domains (TADs) and genomic and nuclear organization by whole genome sequencing based mapping of constitutional chromosomal translocations/inversions, with a special focus on brain disorders and cognitive comorbidities.
+Isolation of disease genes and dissection of chromosomal topological domains and genomic and nuclear organization by chromosomal translocations/inversions.
 Characterization of germline chromothripsis.
-Integration of gene expression/function/biological pathways during normal and abnormal fetal development, Functional studies of non-coding RNA genes.
+Integration of gene expression/function/biological pathways during normal and abnormal fetal development, with a special focus on cognitive comorbidity.
+Functional studies of non-coding RNA genes.